gitnitonyo/generator-nbgen/README.md

 ### Built-in Routes

-There are state routes that came with the generated baseline codes.
+There are client-side routes that came with the generated baseline codes.
 You may customize these according to your application needs.

 * **nbgenMain** - The home screen located in `client/imports/ui/app/nbgenApp/nbgenMain/` directory.
 * **nbgenLogin** - Contains the login facility.
 Located in `client/imports/ui/app/nbgenApp/nbgenLogin/` directory.